-How the Internet has Destroyed the American Economy
+How the Internet has Hurt the American Economy

-The Internet, with all its benefits, has destroyed the American economy.
+The Internet, with all its benefits, has really hurt the American economy.
 It’s a little theory of mine.
 Here is how I came to that conclusion…

 The Lost Decade+

 Since 2000, right about the same time the internet started playing a strong role in a global economy, the S&P 500 index has actually declined 20%.
 That means, if you “invested” all of your money in the S&P 500 12 years ago and pulled it out today, you’d have 20% less than what you started with, excluding any dividends and inflation.
 Correlation doesn’t always mean causation.
 But, isn’t it peculiar that we’d see a net loss of market wealth at a time when the Internet made a global economy possible?

 The “lost decade” of investing is close to becoming the “the lost 12 years” and counting and globalization is to blame.

 Globalization’s Impact on our Jobs

 Some may argue that there was a globalized economy before the rise of the Internet.
 That is partly true.
 However, globalization was only available to the largest of the large multinational corporations who had the resources to take advantage of it – large industrial manufacturers, large scale commodity (food, energy, mineral) importers/exporters, and the largest clothing manufacturers.

 Today, a 19 year-old living in his mom’s basement can set up an e-commerce store and sell cheap goods from a Chinese manufacturer that pays its workers $1.50 an hour, whom he found through a global marketplace like alibaba.com.
 Any individual or corporation can find a cheaper alternative if they look long and hard enough online.
 This simply wasn’t possible for most until the last decade.
 Between 2001 and 2010, the U.S. lost 2.8 million jobs due to its trade deficit with China alone, 1.9 million in manufacturing.